-- From a total of 6297 cases, 1323 complications occurred in 1089 patients. - The median cost of hospitalization was found to be \$35,446. - The 3 most common complications were pneumonia, sepsis and renal failure requiring dialysis.
-Pneumonia, the most common complication, resulted in the second largest increase in hospital costs (\$29,692) and length of stay (10.2 days). - The most costly complication was found to be cardiac tamponade, which added an incremental hospitalization cost of \$56,547, and resulted in the largest increase in hospital stay (19.3 additional days).

-Findings also indicated a significant association between discharge location (e.g. home, skilled nursing facility, intermediate care facility) and post-operative complications, suggesting that complications have additional long-term economic implications after hospital discharge.
+- From a total of 6,297 cases, 1,323 complications occurred in 1,089 patients. - ▶ The median cost of hospitalization was found to be \$35,446. - ▶ The three most common complications were pneumonia, sepsis, and renal failure requiring dialysis.
+Pneumonia, the most common complication, resulted in the second largest increase in hospital costs (\$29,692) and length of stay (10.2 days). - ► The most costly complication was found to be cardiac tamponade, which added an incremental hospitalization cost of \$56,547, and resulted in the largest increase in hospital stay (19.3 additional days). - A stepwise multiplicative association was also found between the number of complications and both total hospitalization costs and length of hospital stay. - ► Findings also indicated a significant association between discharge location (e.g. home, skilled nursing facility, intermediate care facility) and post-operative complications, suggesting that complications have additional long-term economic implications after hospital discharge.